When is the right time for my parents to move into a retirement community?

 As the name suggests, Assisted Living offers individuals assistance with the activities of daily living, dressing, bathing, dining, medication management—while still providing every opportunity for maintaining the highest possible level of independence.
 At Autumn Leaves, this is all delivered in an atmosphere of sophistication and hospitality.
 Services are tailored to match individual needs for maximum convenience and comfort.
 Autumn Leaves is a top choice for assisted living in Dallas.

-Will my parent’s long-term care insurance help pay for Assisted Living or Memory Care?
+Will my parent’s long-term care insurance help pay for Assisted Living?

 Most policies do help cover the costs of Assisted Living, but you will need to know your specific coverage to be sure.
 We can help—just bring a copy of your policy with you when you visit Autumn Leaves.
 Long-term care insurance is not required to be a resident.